agabriel81/terraform-ansible-aro-acs/README.md

 Prerequisites:

 ```
-Podman running on your local machine, it will support the EE
+- Podman running on your local machine: it will support the Ansible Execution Environment
-ansible-navigator
+- ansible-navigator
-git
+- git
+- az CLI
 ```

 Versions: